Qovery/qovery-client-go/docs/ClusterFeature.md

 `func (o *ClusterFeature) UnsetCurrencyCode()`

 UnsetCurrencyCode ensures that no value is present for CurrencyCode, not even an explicit nil
+### GetIsCloudProviderPayingFeature

+`func (o *ClusterFeature) GetIsCloudProviderPayingFeature() bool`

+GetIsCloudProviderPayingFeature returns the IsCloudProviderPayingFeature field if non-nil, zero value otherwise.

+### GetIsCloudProviderPayingFeatureOk

+`func (o *ClusterFeature) GetIsCloudProviderPayingFeatureOk() (*bool, bool)`

+GetIsCloudProviderPayingFeatureOk returns a tuple with the IsCloudProviderPayingFeature field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetIsCloudProviderPayingFeature

+`func (o *ClusterFeature) SetIsCloudProviderPayingFeature(v bool)`

+SetIsCloudProviderPayingFeature sets IsCloudProviderPayingFeature field to given value.

+### HasIsCloudProviderPayingFeature

+`func (o *ClusterFeature) HasIsCloudProviderPayingFeature() bool`

+HasIsCloudProviderPayingFeature returns a boolean if a field has been set.

+### GetCloudProviderFeatureDocumentation

+`func (o *ClusterFeature) GetCloudProviderFeatureDocumentation() string`

+GetCloudProviderFeatureDocumentation returns the CloudProviderFeatureDocumentation field if non-nil, zero value otherwise.

+### GetCloudProviderFeatureDocumentationOk

+`func (o *ClusterFeature) GetCloudProviderFeatureDocumentationOk() (*string, bool)`

+GetCloudProviderFeatureDocumentationOk returns a tuple with the CloudProviderFeatureDocumentation field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCloudProviderFeatureDocumentation

+`func (o *ClusterFeature) SetCloudProviderFeatureDocumentation(v string)`

+SetCloudProviderFeatureDocumentation sets CloudProviderFeatureDocumentation field to given value.

+### HasCloudProviderFeatureDocumentation

+`func (o *ClusterFeature) HasCloudProviderFeatureDocumentation() bool`

+HasCloudProviderFeatureDocumentation returns a boolean if a field has been set.

+### SetCloudProviderFeatureDocumentationNil

+`func (o *ClusterFeature) SetCloudProviderFeatureDocumentationNil(b bool)`

+ SetCloudProviderFeatureDocumentationNil sets the value for CloudProviderFeatureDocumentation to be an explicit nil

+### UnsetCloudProviderFeatureDocumentation
+`func (o *ClusterFeature) UnsetCloudProviderFeatureDocumentation()`

+UnsetCloudProviderFeatureDocumentation ensures that no value is present for CloudProviderFeatureDocumentation, not even an explicit nil
+### GetIsQoveryPayingFeature

+`func (o *ClusterFeature) GetIsQoveryPayingFeature() bool`

+GetIsQoveryPayingFeature returns the IsQoveryPayingFeature field if non-nil, zero value otherwise.

+### GetIsQoveryPayingFeatureOk

+`func (o *ClusterFeature) GetIsQoveryPayingFeatureOk() (*bool, bool)`

+GetIsQoveryPayingFeatureOk returns a tuple with the IsQoveryPayingFeature field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetIsQoveryPayingFeature

+`func (o *ClusterFeature) SetIsQoveryPayingFeature(v bool)`

+SetIsQoveryPayingFeature sets IsQoveryPayingFeature field to given value.

+### HasIsQoveryPayingFeature

+`func (o *ClusterFeature) HasIsQoveryPayingFeature() bool`

+HasIsQoveryPayingFeature returns a boolean if a field has been set.

+### GetQoveryFeatureDocumentation

+`func (o *ClusterFeature) GetQoveryFeatureDocumentation() string`

+GetQoveryFeatureDocumentation returns the QoveryFeatureDocumentation field if non-nil, zero value otherwise.

+### GetQoveryFeatureDocumentationOk

+`func (o *ClusterFeature) GetQoveryFeatureDocumentationOk() (*string, bool)`

+GetQoveryFeatureDocumentationOk returns a tuple with the QoveryFeatureDocumentation field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetQoveryFeatureDocumentation

+`func (o *ClusterFeature) SetQoveryFeatureDocumentation(v string)`

+SetQoveryFeatureDocumentation sets QoveryFeatureDocumentation field to given value.

+### HasQoveryFeatureDocumentation

+`func (o *ClusterFeature) HasQoveryFeatureDocumentation() bool`

+HasQoveryFeatureDocumentation returns a boolean if a field has been set.

+### SetQoveryFeatureDocumentationNil

+`func (o *ClusterFeature) SetQoveryFeatureDocumentationNil(b bool)`

+ SetQoveryFeatureDocumentationNil sets the value for QoveryFeatureDocumentation to be an explicit nil

+### UnsetQoveryFeatureDocumentation
+`func (o *ClusterFeature) UnsetQoveryFeatureDocumentation()`

+UnsetQoveryFeatureDocumentation ensures that no value is present for QoveryFeatureDocumentation, not even an explicit nil
 ### GetValueType

 `func (o *ClusterFeature) GetValueType() string`